devrontombacco/Free-Tools-For-Web-Development/README.md

 List of free tools I've found for making web apps

 ### DESIGN
 - [zeplin](https://zeplin.io/why-zeplin): GUI tool to create the design of a website/mobile app.
-Plugins available for figma/adobeXD/sketch etc.
+Plugins available for figma/adobeXD/sketch etc. (Free tier)

 ### FRONT END
 - [lay it out](https://www.layoutit.com): Use a gui to create bootstrap layouts + Css Grids